 - Make Up For Ever Artist Shadow in M844 Burgundy

 - Kat Von D Lightning Liner in Rex

-How to Wear Marsala Cheeks
+How to Wear Burgundy Cheeks

-Of course, darker skin tones such as Lupita Nyong'o's can really handle stronger colours like marsala—so it's a total no-brainer for the cheeks.
+Of course, darker skin tones such as Lupita Nyong'o's can really handle stronger colours like burgundy—so it's a total no-brainer for the cheeks.
 Not sure what she is wearing here, but a shade we've spotted on Lupita in the past is Lancôme Blush Subtil in Aplum.

 If you have quite fair skin like Leighton Meester, then I would say to use marsala on the cheeks with caution.
 It's such a strong colour that too-heavy an application will make you look clownish.
 Here, she is wearing the barest flush of Hourglass Ambient Lighting Blush in Mood Exposure, a modern, soft plum.

 Some other marsala cheek shades to try include: